MIM-104 Patriot: M901/902/903 Launching Station

-Patriot Guided Missile
+Patriot guided missile

 The first fielded variant was the MIM-104A "Standard".
 It was optimized solely for engagements against aircraft and had very limited capability against ballistic missiles.
 It had a range of 70 km, and a speed in excess of Mach 2.
 The MIM-104B "anti-standoff jammer" (ASOJ) is a missile designed to seek out and destroy ECM emitters.

 The MIM-104C PAC-2 missile was the first Patriot missile that was optimized for ballistic missile engagements.
 The GEM series of missiles (MIM-104D/E) are further refinements of the PAC-2 missile.
 The PAC-3 missile is a new interceptor, featuring a Ka band active radar seeker, employing "hit-to-kill" interception, in contrast to previous interceptors' method of exploding in the vicinity of the target, destroying it with shrapnel, and several other enhancements which dramatically increase its lethality against ballistic missiles.
 The specific information for these different kinds of missiles are discussed in the "Variants" section.

 The first seven of these are in the larger PAC-2 configuration of a single missile per canister, of which four can be placed on a launcher.
 PAC-3 missile canisters contain four missiles, so that sixteen rounds can be placed on a launcher.
 The missile canister serves as both the shipping and storage container and the launch tube.
 Patriot missiles are referred to as "certified rounds" as they leave the factory, and additional maintenance is not necessary on the missile prior to it being launched.

 The PAC-2 missile is 5.8 m long, weighs about 900 kg, and is propelled by a solid-fueled rocket motor.